Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS`. `Q☆` → `QU`*. `☆ → Space` SFBs can also be avoided this way.

 #### *Left Half:*
 The `YI` `OE` `UA` vowel block is used, with `H` on the pinky in order to mimimize outrolls and redirects.
-The rest of the common consonants have been pushed to the other side for the same reason.
+I chose to not have any common consonants on this side for the same reason.
 This also helps to keep same-hand strings low.

 Magic `X` and `J` complete the pinky column.
 They turn most consonant-hand outrolls into alternates, and since a vowel almost always comes after, they become inrolls.
-These letters basically never pair with the other consonants so they're perfect for this job. *E.g. `BX` → `BR` `SJ` → `SW`. *
+These letters basically never pair with the other consonants so they're perfect for this job. *E.g. `BX` → `BR` `SJ` → `SW`*

+Magic `Q` completes the ring column.
+It fixes the `LF` and `BM` SFBs and makes `WB` more comfortable.

 Punctuation is almost entirely on the inner index column except for `?`.
 I needed to make room for the repeat key so it got pushed to the outer pinky column, with the rest of the symbols being put on another layer.